 ````

-As we can see, a dot `.` may be replaced by `class=` with optional single or double quotes.
+As shown above, a dot `.` may be replaced by `class=` with optional single or double quotes.

-Also note that the attributes must be specified at a separate line in the end of the element.
+Also note that attributes must be specified on a separate line at the end of the element.

 !!! note